 2. Honor Your Family

-You had hopes and expectation for what the holidays would be like.
-And now things have changed.
-Acknowledge that loss.
+You had hopes and expectation for what the holidays would be like, but now things have changed.
+It’s okay to acknowledge that loss.

 Many holiday traditions, like gift giving, hold special significance for parents and children.
 It can be hard to think of yourself as a parent when your child has died.
 Be sure to remember the many gifts you gave your little one while they were with you – and the gifts they gave to you.